jesperrasmussen/jekyll-flickr-generator/README.md

  * My very cute cat
  * Calcutta

-octopress-flickr-generator will, if you use Collections in flickr to gather the asian cities sets in a "Asia trip" collection, render the list like so:
+jekyll-flickr-generator will, if you use Collections in flickr to gather the asian cities sets in a "Asia trip" collection, render the list like so:

  * Asia Trip
  	* Tokyo